-Combine water and apple cider vinegar in small dish.
+Combine cold water (or cold coconut milk) and apple cider vinegar in small dish.
 Set aside.

 In large bowl whisk together dry ingredients: cassava flour, collagen, sea salt and baking soda.
 Set aside.

-Pour water and ACV into flour mixture, and stir to just combine.
+Pour water (or milk) and ACV into flour mixture, and stir to just combine.
 Do not over-mix.
 (I use no more than 15 strokes with my rubber spatula.)